 Creators: Plan What You Can, But Prepare for Twists and Turns

 “We had no idea what we were getting into.”
 Follow the twists and turns of the Kickstarter campaign to print and publish the epic poem One River: A Thousand Voices by Washington State Poet Laureate Claudia Castro Luna.
 PiP’s Jenny Wilkson and Castro Luna offer valuable insights on navigating the uncharted waters of a crowdfunded letterpress project.

 PiP partnered with the Amalgamated Coloured Printers Association (ACPA) in 2020 for a nationwide voter mobilization initiative, in which printer affiliates provided communities with letterpress printed posters encouraging voter engagement.

 Eye-catching portfolios house the letterpress broadsides of young poets receiving treatment at Seattle Children’s Hospital.
 Bookmakers and letterpress artists from PiP share the process of lovingly handcrafting fine book cloth donated by Ecological Fibers into an elegant presentation for this purpose-driven project.

 Partners in Print at the Seattle Design Festival 2020

-Design in Public’s Seattle Design Festival celebrated its 10th anniversary with the theme “About Time.”
-In partnership with Design in Public, artists from PiP amplified coomunity-sourced messages of hope, social justice and resilience.
-Watch the power of words cut through the digital noise as printers crank on vintage Vandercook presses with ink and paper.
+Seattle Design Festival celebrated its 10th anniversary in 2020 with the theme “About Time.”
+In partnership with Design in Public, artists from PiP amplified community-sourced messages of hope, social justice and resilience.
+Watch the power of words cut through the digital noise as Seattle artists roll paper and ink through vintage Vandercook printing presses.